 The Judy Center owes its beginnings to the work of the Prince George’s Interagency Early Childhood Committee.
 This ground-breaking group was founded and chaired by Judith P. Hoyer, who dedicated her life to improving the lives of young children and their families.
 They originated the concept of co-locating agencies to create a service center which would best serve children and families through collaborative partnerships.
 This initial step evolved into the “Judy Center” when the State of Maryland adopted it as a model to be developed and replicated across all the counties of Maryland.

 The Adelphi location was the first Judy Center.
-Presently there are twenty-five throughout the State of Maryland.
+Presently there are fifty-two throughout the State of Maryland.

 “The most crucial responsibility of any community is the protection, education and mentoring of its children.” -Judith P. Hoyer